c233jf/repo/packages/create-package/README.md

 ## Notice

-After installing packages, executing script `hooks-enabled` if hooks can not run
+After installing packages, executing script `enable:hooks` if hooks can not run